malvern/spring-boot-mysql-stored-procedure/ReadMe.md

   - LANGUAGE SQL-Indicates the language in which the routine is written.
   - COMMENT ‘string’ - Specifies a descriptive string for the routine.The string is displayed by the statements that return information about routine definitions

                        ALTER PROCEDURE procedure_name [characteristics]

- For the simplicity of this tutorial lets focus on adding a comment to the existing query.
+ For the simplicity of this tutorial lets focus on adding a comment to the existing query and changing SQL security from Definer to Invoker.

                        ALTER PROCEDURE findAllCustomers
                        SQL SECURITY INVOKER
                        COMMENT 'This procedure returns all customers';

  Altering stored procedure from Spring boot

                        public void alterCustomerRetreiveProcedure(){
                           final String query =  environment.getProperty("customer.procedure.alter.find.all");
                           jdbcTemplate.execute(query);
                        }

+Using all the above steps stored procedure we can present stored procedure as follows:

+                       CREATE PROCEDURE procedureName ([parameters])
+                         [characteristics]
+                        routine_body:
+                            Valid SQL routine statements

 #### 6. Reading Stored Procedure Metadata.
 MySQL creates INFORMATION_SCHEMA database with ROUTINES table that contains information about stored procedure.

 Lets retreive information on `findAllCustomers` procedure

                        @Test
                        @DisplayName("retreive procedure information")
                         void viewProcedureInformationShouldReturnProcedureInformation() {
                                     final ProcedureDto procedureDto = customerRepository.viewStoredProceduresInformation();
                                     assertThat(procedureDto).as("procedure information object").isNotNull();
                                     assertThat(procedureDto.getRoutineSchema()).as("database where procedure is defined")